 3. Spontaneous Getaway

-From a night in a hotel an hour outside of town to booking a last minute flight for the upcoming weekend… a little spontaneous adventure can go a long way.
+From a night in a hotel an hour outside of town to booking a last-minute flight for the upcoming weekend … a little spontaneous adventure can go a long way to building a happy married life.
 It almost feels like you are planning some secret heist together.
 Stealing some time and not giving a damn what anyone thinks.

 It always cracks me up when people say things like “oh, that must be nice” or “you go on lots of trips, huh?”
 I will NEVER feel bad for valuing my marriage and making time for it.
 And neither should anyone else, no matter how screwed up other people’s priorities are [end rant].